Anti-corruption

 Handling information

-Information that is business-critical, valuable or sensitive for Holmen must be regarded as confidential and be kept classified.
-A non-disclosure agreement must be entered into when exchanging information with an external party.
-Information within research and development is often confidential and in some cases, patent protection can be attained.
-See Guideline on confidential information, non-disclosure agreements and patents for further details.
+Information about Holmen’s operations must always be handled with sound judgement and caution.
+See Communication policy for further details regarding communication and public statements.
+Information that is business-critical, valuable, or sensitive for Holmen must be regarded as confidential and be kept classified.
+A non-disclosure agreement must be entered into when exchanging information with an external party and the external party’s requirements for non-disclosure shall be complied with.
+Information within research and development is often confidential and, in some cases, protection can be attained by way of patent or other intellectual rights registration.

 Processing of personal data

 Holmen’s processing of personal data shall be conducted with the protection of the personal integrity taken into consideration and in accordance with applicable legislation.
 The processing may only be conducted if there is a clearly stated purpose and legal basis for the processing.
 Holmen shall ensure that appropriate technical and organisational security measures are taken when personal data is being processed, that personal data are erased and that information regarding the processing is provided by the company to the data subjects.
 All processing of personal data shall be included in Holmen’s GDPR register.
-See Guideline on processing of personal data for further details.

 Tax and money laundering